Wikipedia graph mining: dynamic structure of collective memory

 Wikipedia can tell us more than is written on its pages.
 It is a great source of data for the collective human behavior research.
 Nonetheless, the dynamic nature of the graph-structured data leads to new challenges for data science and machine learning.
 In the paper we proposed a new method for collective memory modeling and understanding.
 We applied the method to the Wikipedia datasets.
 We detected collective memories using the combination of the Wikipedia Web network graph and the its visitor activity history.

 We assume that the learned graphs have associative memory properties.
 To verify this assumption, we model the recall process using Hopfield networks.
-The results of these experiments are in my next blog post.
+The results of these experiments are in my blog post describing these memory properties.

 Tools and code